qmk/qmk_firmware/keyboards/keebio/quefrency/keymaps/GeorgePetri/README.md

 Based on the default querty layout with minor tweaks.
 The position of the arrow keys in a line in the bottom right.
 The backspace key is 1u and to the left of the delete key.
-Grave, pause and insert are on the fuction layer.
+Grave, pause and insert are on the function layer.

 ### Base Layer
 ```